hanabi/hanabi.github.io/misc/Convention_Changes.md

 <br />

-## Do I need to be an expert player in order to review the latest *Convention Framework* changes or join in the disccusion?
+## Do I need to be an expert player in order to review the latest *Convention Framework* changes or join in the discussion?

 * No, you do not.
-Anyone at an intermediate level or above is encouraged to read the latest issues and participate in the disccusion, at least if that kind of thing is interesting to you.
+Anyone at an intermediate level or above is encouraged to read the latest issues and participate in the discussion, at least if that kind of thing is interesting to you.

 <br />